openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

 ## String Sorting

 Use [Collator](../reference/apis/js-apis-intl.md) APIs to sort strings based on a specific locale.
-Users in different regions have different requirements for string sorting.
+Users in different regions have different preferences for string sorting.

 ### Available APIs